chitrarthtomar/tph-web/content/pages/index.md

           name: projectDescription
           label: Tell us more about your project...
           hideLabel: true
-          placeholder: Type your message here
+          placeholder: Tell us more about your project...
           width: full
           isRequired: false
       submitLabel: "Submit \U0001F680"